22038809-QICHYE/Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot/README.md

 The application follows these steps to respond to your questions:

 1. Admin and Document Management: Administrators manage the system through an Admin UI, where documents are uploaded and organized into collections.
-The Admin UI facilitates chunking and embedding documents using a clinical variant of the BioBERT embedding model.
+The Admin UI facilitates chunking and embedding documents using a embedding model.
 The embedded documents are indexed and stored in ChromaDB, a vector database optimized for high-speed and scalable retrieval.

 2. Document Ingestion: The ingestion pipeline preprocesses the uploaded documents by chunking them into smaller parts, embedding the content, and indexing the resulting embeddings in ChromaDB.